How to apply for United Way grants

 Request for proposals

-The United Way of Metropolitan Dallas request for Basic Needs Grant proposals is now open.
-Please review the Request for Proposals (RFP) if you are interested in this opportunity.
+The United Way of Metropolitan Dallas request for Basic Needs Grant proposals is now closed.
+Please check back for more information on when this opportunity will open again in late 2014/early 2015.

 The estimated timeline for Basic Needs 2014-15 grants is listed below.